Skip to navigation Skip to content Skip to subnav

 (c) The Scholarship shall be disbursed to the approved postsecondary education institution at which the recipient enrolls.
 (Added 1965, No. 198, § 6(d), (e); amended 1999, No. 24, § 4, eff.
 May 19, 1999; 2003, No. 86 (Adj.
 Sess.), § 20.)

-• Subchapter 004A: National Guard
+• Subchapter 004A: NATIONAL GUARD

-(h) The availability of loans made under this subchapter is subject to funds appropriated to the Vermont National Guard for that purpose.
 (Added 1999, No. 62, § 61; amended 2003, No. 39, § 1; 2003, No. 86 (Adj.
 Sess.), § 21; 2007, No. 46, § 5, eff.
 May 23, 2007; 2007, No. 154 (Adj.
 Sess.), § 6; 2009, No. 4, § 86, eff.
 April 24, 2009; 2011, No. 149 (Adj.
 Sess.), § 8; repealed on July 1, 2022 by 2018, No. 11 (Sp.
 Sess.), § E.215.2.)

 • § 2857.
 Vermont National Guard Tuition Benefit Program